Hummus Processing Equipment

 Processing the key ingredient: soaking and cooking chickpeas

 Hummus’ name in Arabic also reveals the name of its main ingredient: chickpeas.
+Chickpeas are also know as Garbonzo beans.
 Vibrating trays separate the chickpeas from contaminants like twigs, dirt and other particles and then they are transferred to conveyor belts where they are washed with water.
 Then it’s time for them to soak into stainless steel vats filled with water.
 Sometimes, manufacturers add baking soda to the water to loosen the skins.
 Soaking takes anywhere between 8 to 14 hours.

 The chickpeas grow and swell to be twice their original size and become softer.
 The skins can be removed either manually or with pressurized air.
 After all this, the chickpeas are cooked.
 In the hummus production line, manufacturers use cylindrical steam cookers and large pressure cookers to shorten the long cooking process.
-Cooking makes them even softer and prepares them for blending with other ingredients to create hummus.
+Cooking makes them even softer and prepares them for the grinding machines to be blended with other ingredients to create hummus.

 Two methods of cooking chickpeas – boiling vs cooking

 There are two methods of cooking chickpeas that manufacturers employ.
 The first method is draining the soaked chickpeas, removing their skins and transferring them onto trays and into an industrial steam cooker.
 The cooker is preheated at 124°C and the cooking time is around 30 minutes.